PKopel/traffic-operator/README.md

 3. Computing average bandwidth used on each worker node from information saved in `TrafficWatch` and metrics provided by Node Exporter

-4. Saving current statistics in `TrafficWatch`

-5. Updating labels on each node
+4. Updating labels on each node

+5. Creating/updating `Deployment` defined in `TrafficWatch`

+6. Saving current statistics in `TrafficWatch`

 Reconciliation loop runs every 10s for each `TrafficWatch` CR if everything is alright, in case of errors reconciler waits 30s before next attempt.
 To limit number of reconciliation loop runs, controller uses a filter discarding update events that don't change `spec` field of the `TrafficWatch` CR.